-We have trillions of microorganisms living inside our digestive tract.
-This isn’t just the good and bad bacteria you have likely heard about but also fungi, viruses and more.
+You have trillions of microorganisms living inside your digestive tract.
+This isn’t just the good and bad bacteria you have likely heard about but also fungi, viruses, and more.
 This is what makes up our microbiome.
-Some of these microorganisms can be good for us, or bad or simply neutral.
+Some of these microorganisms can be good for us, or bad, or simply neutral.

 Probiotics make up part of that microbiome.
 They are considered ‘good’ bacteria that when given in adequate amounts can promote health benefits(2).
 They can be found naturally in the foods we eat such as yogurt or kombucha (take a look at the linked article if you want to learn more about this tasty drink Kombucha – Worth The Hype?) or in a supplement.

-While sales of probiotic products and foods are currently sky rocketing.
-Probiotics are not a recent discovery.
+While sales of probiotic products and foods are currently sky rocketing, probiotics are not a recent discovery.
 They were actually discovered in 1907, by a Nobel prize winner called Elie Metchnikoff.
-He noticed that certain individuals of thee Bulgarian population were living longer than others.
-He found that those who were drinking fermented yogurt daily, which contained the probiotic Lactobacillus bulgaricus which he believed improve their health(3).
+He noticed that certain individuals of the Bulgarian population were living longer than others.
+He found that those who were drinking fermented yogurt daily, which contained the probiotic Lactobacillus bulgaricus, had improved health(3).

 How do probiotics work?